 An edited book from an associated project will be published by Routledge in March 2016.
 Read the synopsis and pre-order your copy online.

 Yvette Taylor held the Lillian Robinson Fellowship Concordia University (2009) where she presented her monograph Lesbian and Gay Parents: Securing Social and Educational Capitals (Palgrave, 2009).
 She was a visiting scholar at McGill University (2013) where she presented ‘Excessive Presences?
 Class, Gender, Sexuality and the ‘fit’ to Place’, as part of McGill’s Esquisses Series, and completed the edited collection The Entrepreneurial University.
 Public

 Engagements, Intersecting Impacts (Palgrave, 2014)

 - Since 2014, Strathclyde University has developed a partnership with Nanjing Normal University.
 This partnership includes a range of activities from student exchanges and cultural engagements, to emerging research interests and collaborations.
 Researchers from both institutions have engaged in various forms of exchange in a wide range of fields, such as children’s development, teacher education, curriculum and pedagogy, and social justice.
-In April 2017 this collaboration is being cemented by a Strathclyde-Nanjing research symposium which includes presentations and discussion from the following: Prof Donald Christie; Dr Xuefeng Qiao; Dr Paul Adams; Dr Rong Zhang; Dr Claire Cassidy; Dr Xiaoling Wu; Dr Wei Shen; Dr Alan Huang; Dr David Lewin; Prof Kate Wall.
+In April 2017 this collaboration was cemented by a very successful Strathclyde-Nanjing educational research symposium which included presentations and discussion from the following academics from Strathclyde, Nanjing Normal University and East China Normal University : Prof Donald Christie; Dr Xuefeng Qiao; Dr Paul Adams; Dr Rong Zhang; Dr Claire Cassidy; Dr Xiaoling Wu; Dr Wei Shen; Dr Alan Huang; Dr David Lewin; Prof Kate Wall.